Holydh/Descenders_VRmod/README.md

 - The first person view has the same improvements I mentioned for the other views (except the lock to horizon) plus a few tweaks to be more reactive than the original one but also more comfortable.
 - UI modified to appear in worldspace, it is completely usable (with a gamepad or keyboard, no mouse) in every game mods.
 - Every mod maps (at least those I tried) works well.
 Beware though some are ressources hungry and every custom UI of these maps won't render in VR but will appear on the VR mirror view on desktop.
 Some will freeze the VR view a bit like in the Igloo bike park map but just pressing A to skip the popup will get it back to normal.
 - All the post processing effects are enabled for the VR camera.
-Post processing in VR is really ressource hungry so I'll may upload a version without it if some of you want it.
+Post processing in VR is really ressource hungry, you can disable them in the mod config file for better performance.

 The whole game should be playable.
 Everything I tried worked nicely but since I just bought the game, there's lots of stuff I haven't seen/tested yet.